 Doctor shopping is defined as seeking multiple treatment providers, either during an illness episode or to obtain prescription medications illegally.

-People who are prescribed prescription opioids and develop an addiction to these medications may doctor shop to ensure their supply.
+People who are prescribed prescription opioids and develop opioid use disorder (OUD) may doctor shop to ensure their supply.

-This is becoming a contributing factor to the opioid epidemic.
+This has been a significant contributing factor to the opioid epidemic.

 Drugs commonly sought while doctor shopping include: